dssg/hitchhikers-guide/sources/curriculum/setup/git-and-github/branching_and_pull_requests.md

 $ git checkout -b your_branch_name
 ```

-You will need to create a branch for each issue, 1 issue per teammate
+You will need to create a branch for each issue, one issue per teammate
 , normally different files.

 **Characteristics of a good issue**